 Battling Loneliness as a Single Mom During the Holidays

 It was Christmas Day and my first Christmas alone.
 Well, I guess I wasn’t alone.
 I had my 11-month old with me.
 It was the darkest of days.
 I woke up to the inevitable – no money, no family, and a baby who toddled around, not knowing the difference.
-I cried most of the day.
-I eventually went to a friend’s home for a couple of hours, but I ultimately finished the day on the sofa in tears, alone.
+I cried for most of the day.
+I eventually went to a friend’s home for a couple of hours, but I ultimately ended the day on the sofa in tears, alone.

 Perhaps one of the biggest struggles for any single parent is loneliness.
 It is easy to compare families who are shopping together on weekends or strolling their precious toddler on a bright Sunday afternoon.
-It is easy to imagine our lives much different than they are, hence feeding into the loneliness that endlessly lingers.
+It is easy to imagine our lives much differently than they are, hence feeding into the loneliness that endlessly lingers.

 When you go through deep waters, I will be with you.
 When you go through rivers of difficulty, you will not drown.
 When you walk through the fire of oppression, you will not be burned up; the flames will not consume you.
 Is.
 43:2 NLT